19 Iteration without loops

 #> [1] 5076.016

 Six lines to say “compute the mean mass for each group.”
-Most of the code is bookkeeping: pre-allocate a container, set up an index, store results, copy names.
-The actual computation, mean(df$body_mass_g, na.rm = TRUE), is buried in the middle.
+Look at how much of that is bookkeeping: pre-allocate a container, set up an index, store results at the right position, copy names over at the end.
+The actual computation, mean(df$body_mass_g, na.rm = TRUE), sits buried in the middle, surrounded by scaffolding that has nothing to do with the question you asked.

 A functional says the same thing in one line: